 Early History of the Dearen family

 This web page shows only a small excerpt of our Dearen research.
-Another 103 words (7 lines of text) covering the years 1086, 1636, 1598, 1644, 1629, 1625, 1684, 1660, 1662, 1670, 1650, 1689, 1679, 1685, 1679, 1711 and 1711 are included under the topic Early Dearen History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1086, 1540, 1576, 1636, 1598, 1644, 1629, 1625, 1684, 1660, 1662, 1670, 1650, 1689, 1679, 1685, 1679, 1711 and 1711 are included under the topic Early Dearen History in all our PDF Extended History products and printed products wherever possible.

 Dearen Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Dearen are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Dearen include Dering, Deareing, Dearing, Deering, Derringer and many more.

 Early Notables of the Dearen family (pre 1700)

 Another 127 words (9 lines of text) are included under the topic Early Dearen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dearen family to Ireland

 Some of the Dearen family moved to Ireland, but this topic is not covered in this excerpt.

 Another 48 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dearen family